Last Updated on January 25, 2023

 How Often the Trampoline Parks Are Cleaned

-Since trampoline parks fall in the public domain, the workers need to clean the park daily.
+Since trampoline parks opened by various companies fall in the public domain, the workers need to clean the park daily.
 And they have to use special bacterial sprays.
-Otherwise, allergy or infection may occur to the jumpers especially to the kids.
+Otherwise, allergy or infection may occur to the jumpers, especially to the kids.

 Some Important Things on How to Clean a Trampoline

-- During winter it is better to disassemble the trampoline and store in a dry place
+- During winter it is better to disassemble the trampoline and store it in a dry place

 - If you are confident enough about the sturdiness of the trampoline, you can leave it open outside.
 Don’t use a trampoline cover in winter.
 It will trap the moisture